VaibhavSoni24/SummerAnalytics2025/Assignment-2/README.md

 | `program.py`           | Python code to preprocess, train, and predict    |
 | `data.csv`             | Final submission file (ID + predicted class)     |

-## ✅ Plagiarism-Free
-All code and logic are developed from scratch using only permitted libraries and models.

 ## 📈 Evaluation
 Final submission evaluated based on **classification accuracy**.